rickellis/Arch-Linux-Install-Guide/README.md

 ## Set Timezone

-Invoke this command to be prompted to find your timezone:
+Run this command to find your timezone:

     #   tzselect

-Now, use the provided TZ to create a symbolic link to /etc/localtime:
+Now, use the timezone you just looked up to create a symbolic link to /etc/localtime:

     #   ln -s /usr/share/zoneinfo/America/Denver /etc/localtime

-Update the hardware clock:
+Update the hardware clock.
+I use UTC:

     #   hwclock --systohc --utc